 My Friend Hal

 I have a friend named Hal.
-Hal grew up in a non-English speaking household and, at the ripe old age of 30, begins studying English.
+Hal grew up in a non-English speaking household and, at the ripe old age of 30, Hal begins studying English.
 Hal asks me about this phrase, why “quick brown fox” is fine but “brown quick fox” is incorrect.
 I do some research and I share with Hal the adjective ordering list above.
 Hal studies the list exhaustively and whenever he’s about to utter a phrase, he mentally checks his formulation against the list.

 This works ok but there are several problems:

 • It’s tedious and time consuming to consciously check every sentence.
-Native english speakers do this automatically, subconsciously, and effortlessly.
+Native English speakers do this automatically, subconsciously, and effortlessly.

-• After doing all this work, Hal is able to solve (badly) just one problem from an enormous set of challenges.
+• After doing all this work, Hal is able to (badly) solve just one problem from an enormous set of challenges.

 How Babies Learn

 The difference between the two examples above is basically the difference between how a baby acquires language and how an adult acquires language.
-A baby acquires language by listening to millions of examples, over and over, for many years, most of which come from their very own personal language trainer (which is why your native language is called your “mother tongue”).
-At some point, babies learn to make their own sounds, begin to formulate their own sentences, and they receive feedback from their environment about the correctness of such attempts.
-Without even thinking about it, they build an efficient neural network in their brain that automatically recognizes correct linguistic constructs, like the proper order of adjectives.
+A baby learns a language by listening to millions of examples, over and over, for many years, most of which come from their personal language tutor (which is why your native language is called your “mother tongue”).

 Observation three: Experience based learning leads to entities that “know” things more deeply, and more intutively than rule based learning.